 Contrary to most turkeys, Midget Whites are not large, unlike the Broad Breasted Whites that Midget Whites were bred after.
 These turkeys are only a bit larger than the biggest chickens.
-Unfortunately, Midget White turkeys are not an overly popular breed despite their fantastic attributes for a small scale farmer with limited space.
+Unfortunately, Midget White turkeys are not an overly popular variety despite their fantastic attributes for a small scale farmer with limited space.

 About Midget White Turkeys

 In the 1960s, the Midget Whites were bred with the goal of being a Broad Breasted White turkey, but smaller.
-Dr. J Robert Smythe was mostly responsible for breeding the original stock for the breed at the University of Massachusetts.
+Dr. J Robert Smythe was mostly responsible for breeding the original stock for the variety at the University of Massachusetts.

 Midget White Characteristics